 The fact that smoke was identified as the most annoying aspect of cooking by the primary cook and the numerous health problems mentioned in relation to the smoke indicate awareness about the health effects of indoor air pollution.
-This is important as creating awareness has been identified as a crucial step in facilitating improved cookstove adoption (Muller and Yan, 2018).
+This is important as creating awareness has been identified as a crucial step in facilitating improved cookstove adoption (Muller & Yan, 2018).
 Additionally, as the majority of households showed willingness to invest financially in an improved cookstove, the prospects seem propitious for such an introduction.
-However, the amount that households were willing to invest in an improved cookstove was relatively low compared to other studies (Van der Kroon, Brouwer, and Van Beukering, 2014).
-This highlights the importance of finding a design that balances efficient technology with cultural and economic desirability, to achieve widespred cookstove in Gazi Bay.
+However, the amount that households were willing to invest in an improved cookstove was relatively low compared to other studies (Van der Kroon et al, 2014).
+This highlights the importance of finding a design that balances efficient technology with cultural and economic desirability, to achieve widespread diffusion of such an improved cookstove in Gazi Bay.